-The new Missoula County Detention Facility opened on November 1, 1999, replacing the over-crowded and out-dated facility on the fourth floor of the courthouse annex.
+The new Missoula County Detention Facility (MCDF) opened on November 1, 1999, replacing the over-crowded and outdated facility on the fourth floor of the courthouse annex.

-The facility has three main components - a long-term juvenile detention center, a county jail for men and women, and a state regional prison.
-The total capacity is almost 400.
+The facility has three main components - a juvenile detention facility, a county adult detention facility, and a contracted community corrections facility (MASC).
+The total capacity is 394.

-MCDF resembles a self-contained town, with a clinic, library, school, counselors, dentist, phone system, commissary (store), banking, housing, churches, courts, and a staff that provides maintenance and security functions.
+MCDF operates similar to a self-contained town, with a clinic, library, school, counselors, dentist, phone system, commissary (store), banking, housing, religious services, courts, and a staff that provides maintenance and security functions.
 MCDF operates a kitchen that serves approximately 1100 nutritious meals a day.
 We have visiting areas for families, friends, and attorneys.

 The Missoula County Jail portion of the Detention Facility holds inmates that have been found guilty and sentenced to county jail time (less than one year).
-The facility also holds people who have been accused of a crime, and who are awaiting trial, but cannot get out on bail.
-We hold for several different law enforcement agencies in the area, including Missoula Police Department, Montana Highway Patrol, University of Montana Police, the US Marshals Service, Montana Fish Wildlife and Parks, and the US Forrest Service.
+The facility also holds people who have been accused of a crime, and who are awaiting trial.
+We hold inmates for several different law enforcement agencies in Missoula County, including Missoula Police Department, Montana Highway Patrol, University of Montana Police, the US Marshals Service, Montana Fish Wildlife and Parks, and the US Forrest Service.

 Public Jail Roster - The facility maintains a public jail roster that can be accessed to see who is currently in our jail, what they are charged with and how much their Bail/Bond is.
 To return to this page, close the browser window for the Jail Roster.

 MASC (Missoula Assessment and Sanction Center)

-If a man on parole violates the parole, he may be sent to MASC for a short "sanction", then go back out on parole or in extreme cases return to MSP.
+Inmates that violate their parole may be sent to MASC for a short "sanction", then either go back out on parole or in extreme cases return to MSP.